 - Repetition: Are words/phrases repeated in close proximity?
 Is a particular word or punctuation mark overused in the book?
 Is there content overlap across chapters?

 - Dialogue: Does it sound natural?
 Is it clear who is speaking?
-Is the capitalisation and punctuation correct?
+Are the capitalisation and punctuation correct?

 - Quotations: Are these laid out and punctuated according to industry standards?
 Are insertions, omissions and alterations handled properly?
 Are there any obvious plagiarism concerns?
 Are references provided, complete and correctly presented?